pingcap/docs/ticdc/ticdc-behavior-change.md

 ### MySQL sink

-For v6.5.10 and later v6.5 patch versions, when using the MySQL sink, TiCDC fetches the current timestamp `thresholdTS` from PD at startup and decides whether to split `UPDATE` events based on the value of this timestamp:
+Starting from v6.5.10, when using the MySQL sink, any TiCDC node that receives a request for replicating a table will fetch the current timestamp `thresholdTS` from PD before starting the replication to the downstream.
+Based on the value of this timestamp, TiCDC decides whether to split `UPDATE` events:

 - For transactions containing one or multiple `UPDATE` changes, if the transaction `commitTS` is less than `thresholdTS`, TiCDC splits the `UPDATE` event into a `DELETE` event and an `INSERT` event before writing them to the Sorter module.
 - For `UPDATE` events with the transaction `commitTS` greater than or equal to `thresholdTS`, TiCDC does not split them.
 For more information, see GitHub issue [#10918](https://github.com/pingcap/tiflow/issues/10918).